suxuekun/libpyiotcloud/README.md

        E. Buy add-ons on top of Basic subscription to avail more of specific services

-    8. Subscription and usage tracking services Conveniently topup your accounts every month for each device to avail all services for all purchased IoT devices.
+    8. Subscription and usage tracking services Monitor usage of services real-time to detect usage pattern and continuously avail of premium services
        A. Monitor usage for SMS, email, push notifications
        B. Monitor usage for sensor data storage